DanielAraldi/aero-ui/packages/ui/README.md

 ### Text 🪶

 Our `Text` component has the style based in the font of the [TailwindCSS](https://tailwindcss.com/), so we create a `Text` component that contains the different texts inside it.
 We also preserve all properties of the `Text` component original.
+This component have accessibility attributes configured.

 ```tsx
 import { Text } from '@aero-ui/ui';